mitmotion/auth_server/SPEC.md

 AES256-GCM is used for symmetric encryption and Ed25519 is used for asymmetric encryption.
 Argon2 is used for password hashing.
+ECDH with Curve25519 is used for key exchange.

 ## JWT Types